Sigurre/Kickstart/M1/1.1/README.md

 * Make the file executable (You don't need to execute it.
 Nothing would happen anyways since it's just a text file.
 We just want to *make it* executable!)

 ## PROMPT 4
 The previous prompts were designed to prove your mettle, but there are a plethora of other commands you'll need to use in your day to day.
 For this Prompt take the time to familiarize yourself with these commands and what they do.
 You don't need to worry about using them right now!
 Just do some reading up on them, and make sure you have them in your toolbelt in case you need them down the line.
+Remember to use the program's `man` page!

 ```
 date